InfoComm/Rental & Staging New Product Awards

-The 2015 InfoComm/Rental & Staging New Product Awards are open for online entry.
-The Awards recognize the best new products introduced from June 2014 to March 2015, for either the staging market or the AV rental market.
+- The 2014 Rental & Staging Systems/InfoComm New Product Awards are open for online entry.
+The Awards recognize the best new products introduced from June 2013 to March 2014, for either the staging market, or the AV rental market.

-Deadline for entry submission from InfoComm 2015 exhibitors (exhibitors only) has been extended to April 3, 2015.
-Manufacturers must enter their product or products for consideration before April 3, so please submit your entry now (and be sure to email, separately, after the online entry is complete, a photo for the entry or entries).
+Deadline for Entry Submission from InfoComm 2014 Exhibitors is Friday, March 14th, 2014.
+Manufacturers must enter their product or products for consideration before Friday, March 14th, so please submit your entry now.
+(And be sure to, separately, after the online entry is complete, email in a photo for the entry.)

 Enter now at: